LinuxBeaver/GEGL-GIMP-PLUGIN_Color_Trail-broke-in-Gimp-3/README.md

 For an unknown reason this plugin crashes in Gimp 2.99x and likely will still stay broke in Gimp 3.
-I don't know how to solve this.
-But it works great in 2.10
+I don't know how to solve said bug.
+However in Gimp 2.10 it works great.

 GEGL Trail and Multistroke
 =========